KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-tutorials/gaming-sdk-tutorial-4.md

 }
 ```

-Step 6 is complete, here is the full code.
+Here is the complete code up to this point in the tutorial.

 ```
 #include <random>